How much does it cost to replace shock absorbers?

 - Pools of oil or fluid appear under the wheels

 One test you can carry out to see if your shock absorbers are on their way out is a bounce test.
 Press up and down on the front or rear of the car (over the wheel in question) until it’s bouncing in time with you.
 When you stop, a healthy shock absorber should keep bouncing only a few times.

 If the car bounces excessively, or not at all, it’s a sign that something’s wrong.

-How to fit shock absorbers
+Can I fit new shock absorbers myself?